ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 1. For `"program"`, replace `"${command:embedded-debug.getBinaryFile}"` by `"${command:cmsis-csolution.getBinaryFile}"`.

-1. Download the CMSIS-Packs for the B-U585I-IOT02A board.
-The CMSIS-Packs are available on Arm Developer under the [Devices](https://developer.arm.com/embedded/cmsis/cmsis-packs/devices/STMicroelectronics/STM32U585AIIx) category.
+1. Download the CMSIS-Pack for the B-U585I-IOT02A board.
+The CMSIS-Pack is available on Arm Developer under the [Devices](https://developer.arm.com/embedded/cmsis/cmsis-packs/devices/STMicroelectronics/STM32U585AIIx) category.

-1. For `"cmsisPack"`, indicate the path where the CMSIS-Packs are stored.
+1. For `"cmsisPack"`, indicate the path where the CMSIS-Pack is stored.

     For example on Mac or Linux: `"$HOME/Downloads/Keil.STM32U5xx_DFP.2.0.0.pack"`.
 On Windows: `%HOME%\Downloads\Keil.STM32U5xx_DFP.2.0.0.pack`.